 THE RESHAPING METHOD OF SHRINKING A SWEATER

-There you have it!
-Your very own sweater back to its original form – a form that fits your style and preference!
-These How to Shrink a Sweater methods above are the most effective of all on how to shrink a sweater.
+Now you know how to shrink a sweater.
 It’s all made easy and you can do it from the comforts of your home without any help.
 It simply requires a few steps and you’re good to go.

 Just always remember to use the right method to specific types of fabric indicated to avoid unwanted damages to your favorite sweaters.